MAYZGitHub/mayz-contracts/README.md

 - **Multi-UTXO Fund Holdings**: Optimize concurrency and scalability through innovative fund structure design.
 - **Delegation System**: Allow MAYZ token holders to delegate their tokens to funds and earn commissions.

+> For detailed technical implementation of these features, see our [Technical Documentation](./docs/TECHNICAL.md#key-features).

 ## Architecture Overview
 The MAYZ Protocol is built on a modular architecture, leveraging Cardano's extended UTXO model.
 Our system comprises interconnected components:
 - **Fund Factory**: Facilitates decentralized investment fund creation and management.